almanoduerme/almanoduerme/README.md

 ### Hi! 👋

-I am Nahuel, a Full Stack Web/App Developer with over 3 years of experience.
+I am Nahuel, a Backend Developer with over 3 years of experience.
 My journey has led me through diverse domains, commencing with web development and subsequently venturing into software development.
 My work ethic is characterized by diligence and a strong focus on achieving goals, consistently yielding tangible results.

 #### Tech Stack

-JavaScript, React, Node JS, Express JS, TypeScript, React Native, jQuery, HTML, CSS, SCSS, Boostrap, Chakra UI, REST API and more.
+JavaScript, Node JS, Express JS, Nest JS, Python, etc.

 ##### Motto